IBM/SalesEnablement-PowerVS-L3/docs/Part 3/03 Clickthru-instance.md

 Now it is time for to provision a PowerVS instance.
 Use the click-thru demonstration below to practice provisioning a PowerVS instance.
+The click-thru demonstration corresponds to the video from the previous chapter.
+Refer to the video for talking points if the click-thru demonstration is utilized with clients.

 Note, fields that require a text entry (e.g. instance name) are pre-populated in the click-thru demonstration.

 !!! tip
     Not sure where to click or what to do next?
 Simply click anywhere on the screen and the spot to click next will be highlighted.